UpQuark/Samplayer-Example-Project/Readme.md

 The API at `/API` is not used by the Frontend and just exists as a basic example of a mocked data store one could use to persist playlists.
 It can also be started with `npm install` followed by `npm start`.

+## Continuous Deployment
+This project deploys with basic Azure-template GitHub Actions to a [static host](https://purple-sand-0aaf61b0f.1.azurestaticapps.net/) on each commit.

 ##Features

 ### Complete